atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 openssl enc -aes-256-cbc -pbkdf2 -iter 1000000 -salt -in ~/.atsign/keys/@ssh_1_key.atKeys -out @ssh_1_key.atKeys.aes
 ```

-This command will ask you for a passord which you will put in the `install.sh` file as `ATKEY_PASSWORD`.
+This command will ask you for a password which you will put in the `install.sh` file as `ATKEY_PASSWORD`.

-You can then set up a simple http (the file is encrypted) server to serve the keys, with for example a python single line of code.
+You can then set up a simple http (the file is encrypted) server to serve the keys with.
+For example, a python single line of code:

 `python3 -m http.server 8080 --bind 0`

-Alternatively you can put the keys file on filebin.net and it will locate the file in a random URL which you can put into the `install.sh` file, for example
+Alternatively, you can put the keys file on filebin.net and it will locate the file in a random URL which you can put into the `install.sh` file.
+For example:

 `https://filebin.net/s2w5r6gwemmz5kvi/_ssh_1_key.atKeys.aes`